Vitafeu/easy-mvc/docs/using-the-framework.md

 ## Conclusion

 That's it for this section !
 You've gained a solid understanding of fundamental concepts in the MVC architecture, which will undoubtedly aid you in your journey of web development.
 If any concept remains unclear, don't hesitate to search for clarification online !

+In the following sections, we'll learn how to use all of these concepts to build a complete web application, with this framework.
+We'll create a small project along the way to show you how to use them.